-155. Following an inspection or an investigation, we make a decision according to the decision-making table and using the agreed forum as set out in the table below.
+161. Following an inspection or regulatory activity, we make a decision in line with the table below, using the appropriate forum.

-Action Decision-maker Forum Actions following investigation Regulatory Inspector N/A - inspector's decision Welfare requirements notice Inspector Ofsted inspector to discuss with the Applications, Regulatory and Contact team, and Regulatory Inspector to discuss with Senior Officer (where appropriate) Registration - no response to request for further information (case closed) Regulatory Professional N/A - no notice issued - application closed as incomplete Notice to refuse registration where an inspector makes a recommendation to refuse Senior Regulatory Professional Discussion with inspector and/or senior officer Notice to refuse approval of additional or different premises where an inspector makes a recommendation to refuse Senior Regulatory Professional Discussion with inspector and/or senior officer Notice to vary/refuse to vary/impose condition of registration Senior Officer Case discussion Warning letters - issued after an interview under the Police and Criminal Evidence Act 1984 Senior Officer Case discussion Warning letters - initial Regulatory Inspector N/A - inspector's decision Enforcement notice - unregistered childminding (no other concerns) Regulatory Professional N/A Enforcement notice - unregistered childminding (other concerns) Regulatory Inspector N/A - inspector's decision Suspension of registration generally or only in relation to particular premises Senior Officer Case discussion
+Action Decision-maker Forum Actions following regulatory activity Regulatory Inspector N/A - inspector's decision Welfare requirements notice Inspector Early years or Ofsted inspector to discuss with their appropriate contact point in Ofsted.
+Regulatory Inspector to discuss with Senior Officer (where appropriate) Registration - no response to request for further information (case closed) Regulatory Professional N/A - no notice issued - application closed as incomplete Notice to refuse registration where an inspector makes a recommendation to refuse Senior Regulatory Professional Discussion with inspector and/or senior officer Notice to refuse approval of additional or different premises where an inspector makes a recommendation to refuse Senior Regulatory Professional Discussion with inspector and/or senior officer Notice to vary/refuse to vary/impose condition of registration Senior Officer Case discussion Warning letters - issued after an interview under the Police and Criminal Evidence Act 1984 Senior Officer Case discussion Enforcement notice - unregistered childminding (no other concerns) Regulatory Professional N/A Enforcement notice - unregistered childminding (other concerns) Regulatory Inspector N/A - inspector's decision Suspension of registration generally or in relation to particular premises Senior Officer Case discussion

-Action Decision-maker Forum Notice to cancel registration of a provider in relation to: - non-payment of fees - no children on roll (childminding only) - failure to comply with request for new or additional suitability checks Senior Regulatory Professional Senior officer to be consulted on decisions to cancel existing day care Notice to cancel registration of a provider - all other circumstances Senior Officer Case discussion Surveillance Deputy Director, Early Years Support for Deputy Director can be provided by any officer at Senior Officer level or above who has completed training in surveillance authorisation Prosecution Senior Officer Case discussion Offer a simple caution following an interview under the Police and Criminal Evidence Act 1984 Senior Officer Case discussion Constable to assist in exercise of power of entry Senior Officer Case discussion Emergency action application to Justice of the Peace Senior Officer Case discussion Waive disqualification Senior Officer or Senior Regulatory Professional Waiver process Objection against cancellation for: non-payment of fees no children on roll (childminding only) failure to comply with request for new or additional suitability checks Senior Regulatory Professional Objection process - Senior Officer to be consulted on objections in relation to existing day care Objections - all other cases Senior Officer Objection process Appeals - all cases Senior Officer Appeals process Referral to Disclosure and Barring Service Senior Officer Case discussion
+Action Decision-maker Forum Notice to cancel registration of a provider in relation to: - non-payment of fees - no children on roll (childminding only) - failure to comply with request for new or additional suitability checks Senior Regulatory Professional Senior officer to be consulted on decisions to cancel existing day care Notice to cancel registration of a provider - all other circumstances Senior Officer Case discussion Surveillance Deputy Director, Early Years Support for Deputy Director can be provided by any officer at Senior Officer level or above who has completed training in surveillance authorisation Prosecution Senior Officer Case discussion Offer a simple caution following an interview under the Police and Criminal Evidence Act 1984 Senior Officer Case discussion Constable to assist in exercise of power of entry Senior Officer Case discussion Emergency action application to Justice of the Peace Senior Officer Case discussion Waive disqualification Senior Officer or Senior Regulatory Professional Waiver process Objection against cancellation for: - non-payment of fees - no children on roll (childminding only) - failure to comply with request for new or additional suitability checks Senior Regulatory Professional Objection process - Senior Officer to be consulted on objections in relation to existing day care Objections - all other cases Senior Officer Objection process Appeals - all cases Senior Officer Appeals process

+Action Decision-maker Forum Referral to Disclosure and Barring Service Senior Officer Case discussion